pattonsgirl/Spring2022-CEG2350/Labs/Content-Reorg/Lab07/README.md

 TODO: shorten to commands to make symbolic link, cp, hard link

 1. Create a file in your Lab07 folder named `original.txt`.
-Put some stuff in this file.
+Put some stuff in this file - couple sentences, just enough to give it body.
 2. For `original.txt` identify:
    - Command to find info about `original.txt`:
    - inode `original.txt`:
-   - blocks sym link file:
+   - blocks `original.txt`:
    - links `original.txt`:
 3. Create a new folder in `Lab07` called `playground`
 4. In this folder, create a hard link to `original.txt`